Police To Ensure Friendly Ecology, Resolve Public Complaints On Priority: IGP - UrduPoint

 Police To Ensure Friendly Ecology, Resolve Public Complaints On Priority: IGP

+Islamabad police will leave no stone unturned to resolve the public complaints on priority and inculcate friendly police ecology through enhanced cooperation with people

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Sep, 2021 ) :The police will leave no stone unturned to resolve the public complaints on priority and inculcate friendly police ecology through enhanced cooperation with people.
+ISLAMABAD (UrduPoint / Pakistan Point News - 1st Oct, 2021) Islamabad police will leave no stone unturned to resolve the public complaints on priority and inculcate friendly police ecology through enhanced cooperation with people.

 This live interaction of Islamabad police chief with people continued for an hour and large a number of citizens participated in it through phone calls and social media.

-AIG (Establishment), SSP (Operations), SSP (Traffic), SSP (Headquarters) and other senior police officials remained also present during this interaction.
+SSP (Traffic), and other senior police officials remained also present during this interaction.

 The citizens informed IGP about traffic issues, law and order situation in their respective areas, land mafia and drug pushers activities, delay in registration of cases and police attitude with them.